Farmers devastated after losing crops to marble-sized hail | CBC News

 'Really, really stressed'

 "We're dealing more and more with severe weather patterns which is why we're advocating for better risk management programs.
-We can take out crop insurance, but that doesn't cover the profit, it covers what we do," Currie said.
+We can take out crop insurance, but that doesn't cover the profit, it covers what we do,"said Currie.

 Currie said the string of bad weather this year has been especially tough on the industry, but it's still too early to assess its overall impact.